How To Bench Press: A Guide For The Average Bloke

 Boss Hunting

-Think of a gym and chances are the first picture that comes to your mind is of someone lying on a bench and grunting out rep after rep with a loaded Olympic bar.
+When you think of a gym, the chances are the first picture that comes to your mind is of someone lying on a bench and grunting out rep after rep with a loaded Olympic bar.
+And for good reason.
+The bench press is one of the best exercises for your upper body, and knowing how to bench press properly is important for anyone looking to get into shape.

 The bench press does a lot more for you than just giving you a sculpted physique.
 In a recent US study, researchers found that exercises such as the bench press can increase your bone density, while also improving your endurance.
 Another great thing about this exercise is its versatility.
 Depending on the muscles you want to target, you can also bench press with dumbbells and on incline and decline benches, as well as with different gripping techniques.